 My name is Brendan O'Byrne and I am delighted to be accepted into The Wild Geese community.
 I am a professional musician, songwriter and composer, and resident musician to Ashford Castle Hotel in Cong, Ireland.
 I am an artist and love to oil paint.

 Just over 200 years ago this past January came a climactic moment in military history with numerous surprising Irish connections.
-The battle fought by…Continue
+The battle fought by Andrew Jackson that saved New Orleans also brought closure to a…Continue

 Added by Robert A Mosher on March 30, 2015 at 2:30pm — No Comments